 There are a number of different approaches to treating OCD and using a combination of these might be the most effective.

 Cognitive behavioral therapy (CBT).
-During this type of treatment, a mental health professional talks with a person about his or her symptoms, and discusses alternative ways of thinking about and coping with them.
+During this type of treatment, a mental health professional talks with a person about their symptoms, and discusses alternative ways of thinking about and coping with them.
 Check out the CBT article for more info.

 Medication.
 In some cases, medication might be helpful.
 Certain drugs help the brain to restore its usual chemical balance and help control the obsessions and compulsions.
 A psychiatrist is the mental health professional who could provide more information about medications and could prescribe medications for your use.

 Support groups.
 There are many support groups for people with OCD.
 Here, you can discuss your experiences with people who have had similar ones.
-This Obsessive Compulsive Foundation offers more information about support groups and where to find a group.
-You can also find out about groups through your local doctor, psychologist or psychiatrist.
+The International Obsessive-Compulsive Disorder Foundation offers more information about support groups and where to find a group.
+You can also find out about groups through your local doctor, psychologist, or psychiatrist.

 Journal it.
 Write your feelings and experiences down in a journal, or on a password-protected or anonymous online space.

 Move your body.
 Go for a run or walk to use up excess energy.
 Even dancing around can help.
 If you want to know how to express your emotions in a healthy way, check out our article on expressing yourself.

 Play video games.
 This can be a good way to distract yourself until the anxiety passes.

 Cry.
 Crying is a healthy and normal way to express your sadness or frustrations.
 It’s not weak or dumb to cry when you’re feeling down.